Navigation: Programmer's Reference > Executing DPlot commands from another application >

 JR Viewer

 Sets vector plot options for the curve with 1-based index curve.
 Angular values are retrieved from the AngleSource'th curve; magnitudes from the MagnitudeSource'th curve.
 If either of these entries is non-positive, the vector plot option is turned off for curve.
-The AngleSource and MagnitudeSource curves will not be drawn (assuming both entires are positive).
+The AngleSource and MagnitudeSource curves will not be drawn (assuming both entries are positive).

-ColorLo and ColorHi are colors mapped to the low and high absolute values of the MagnitudeSource amplitudes.
+By default, ColorLo and ColorHi are colors mapped to the low and high absolute values of the MagnitudeSource amplitudes.
+This behavior may be changed with a subsequent VectorPlotOptions (set 0x0040 bit) and VectorPlotColors command.
 To use the same color for all vectors, set ColorLo and ColorHi to the same values.
 Colors are in the form blue*65536+green*256+red, where blue, green, and red are between 0 and 255, inclusive.
 Colors may be specified in hexadecimal notation with a '0x' prefix.
 For example 0x00FFFF00 is cyan (blue=255, green=255, red=0).
+This obviously limits the number of colors in a vector plot to 2 (other than the blending between those colors).
+You can specify up to 8 colors with a subsequent VectorPlotColors command.

-Page url: http://www.dplot.com/help/index.htm?vectorplotcommand.htm
+Page url: https://www.dplot.com/help/index.htm?vectorplotcommand.htm